Aliases for PSMB5 Gene

 GeneCards Summary for PSMB5 Gene

 PSMB5 (Proteasome Subunit Beta 5) is a Protein Coding gene.
-Among its related pathways are Cell Cycle Checkpoints and Mitotic Metaphase and Anaphase.
-GO annotations related to this gene include peptidase activity and threonine-type endopeptidase activity.
-An important paralog of this gene is PSMB11.
+Among its related pathways are Cell Cycle, Mitotic and RET signaling.
+Gene Ontology (GO) annotations related to this gene include peptidase activity and threonine-type endopeptidase activity.
+An important paralog of this gene is PSMB8.

 UniProtKB/Swiss-Prot for PSMB5 Gene